Society (horse): Background

-Society is a chestnut filly that was bred in Kentucky by Peter E. Blum Thoroughbreds.
+Society is a chestnut mare that was bred in Kentucky by Peter E. Blum Thoroughbreds.
 Her sire is Gun Runner, the 2017 American Horse of the Year and stands at Three Chimneys Farm.
 Society became the sixth grade 1 winner, and fourth grade 1 winner in 2022 for Gun Runner in his second-crop.
 Her dam is Etiquette who was also bred by Peter Blum, is a daughter of Tapit and is a half sister to Pleasant Prince who won the Grade III Ohio Derby and was second in the 2010 GI Florida Derby.
 Her offspring include a filly by Street Sense sold to Windancer Farm for $725,000 at the Keeneland September Yearling Sale.
 In 2022 Etiquette was covered once again by Gun Runner.

 Society is trained by U.S. Racing Hall of Fame trainer Steven M. Asmussen.

 Career

 2021: Two-year-old season

 Society began her racing career on October 21 in a Maiden Special Weight event over 6 1/2 furlongs at Keeneland.
 In a field of ten only one entrant had experience.
 Starting as a 27/1 longshot bumped Hypersport at the start then chased the early pace.
 Racing in the three path along the turn, was in the four path into the straight, rallied down the stretch, passing Hypersport and cleared in the final stages to win by a margin of a length in a time of 1:17.73.
 Society only had the one start in 2021.